 We love its classic look, the adorable “tick tick” sound it makes as it rolls along, and its durability.

-The Pikler was invented by Hungarian pediatrician, Dr. Emmi Pikler, to promote gross motor development in infants and young children.
+Hungarian pediatrician Dr. Emmi Pikler invented the Pikler Triangle to promote gross motor development in infants and young children.

 We love this one by Lily and River as it folds for easy transport.